Adult male coyote: 44–52" (including 14" tail), 25–42 lbs.

 - Provide secure shelters for outside pets such as poultry and rabbits.

-If you see a coyote that is acting strangely. . .
+If you see a sick or injured animal. . .

 For more information